moehriegitt/hob3l/README.md

 Corner cases in the algorithms have been dealt with (except for unknown bugs).
 Because of the stability design goal that extends from computational real number stability to corner cases, this was in focus from the start.
-Corner case handle took most of the time of development and takes up a large portion of the code, because doing floating point computations in a stable way is really tricky.
+Corner case handling took up most of the development time and takes up a large portion of the code, because doing floating point computations in a stable way is really tricky.

 The input polyhedra must consist of only convex faces.
 This will be fixed in the future.